whi497/leaf.github.io/_posts/2023-08-02-ai-ethics-mirror.md

 date: 2023-08-02
 excerpt: "Reflecting on the ethical alignment problem not as a coding bug, but as a sociological mirror reflecting our own biases."
 ---
 Reflecting on the ethical alignment problem not as a coding bug, but as a sociological mirror reflecting our own biases.

 ## The Alignment Problem

 Much ink has been spilled on aligning AI systems with human values.
-But this framing assumes we know what "human values" are—a premise that centuries of moral philosophy have failed to establish definitively.
+But this framing assumes we know what "human values" are—a premise that centuries of moral

 ## AI as Mirror